xhitespirit/MediaMandrill/README.md

 - Install the MediaMandrill for MediaMonkey 2024 add-on as usual from the installer package MediaMandrill.mmip

-## A To use MediaMandrill :
+## To use MediaMandrill :
 - Start MediaMonkey (obviously !)
 - The MediaMandrill server will start automatically in a separate node.js window
 - Open your browser and navigate to: http://YourComputerNameOrIP:4080/

-## A Optional: setup SSL to access MediaMandrill through http://YourComputerNameOrIP:4443/
+## Optional: setup SSL to access MediaMandrill through https://YourComputerNameOrIP:4443/

-### A Generating certificates with mkcert (under Windows) if you don't already have some:
+### Generating certificates with mkcert (under Windows) if you don't already have some:

 - Download mkcert from https://github.com/FiloSottile/mkcert/releases/latest
 - Rename to mkcert.exe